Cardinals vs. Red Sox prediction, odds, time: 2026 MLB picks for Saturday, April 11 from proven model

 After 10,000 simulations of Red Sox vs. Cardinals, the model is going Over 8 combined runs.
 Both projected starting pitchers have struggled early in the season.
 Suarez, a top free-agent acquisition for Boston, hasn't gone more than 4.1 innings in either of his two starts thus far and gave up four earned runs in both outings.
 Leahy, meanwhile, has given up six earned runs and walked five in his 10 innings of work on the season.

-The model projects that both teams clear four runs in this matchup as they combine for 9.4 runs.
-The Over hits in 57% of simulations.
+The model projects that both teams clear four runs in this matchup as they combine for 9.8 runs.
+The Over hits in nearly 60% of simulations.
 Get the Red Sox vs. Cardinals money-line pick at SportsLine.

 How to make Red Sox vs. Cardinals picks